automata-network/docs/docs/1rpc/1rpc+.md

 ### Overview

-1RPC+ is a subscription plan that offers users more granular, dynamic control of their personal data.
+1RPC+ is a subscription plan that offers users more granular, dynamic control of their interaction with blockchain.

 The waitlist for 1RPC+ is now at capacity, and we will begin to invite users over the next few weeks.